Lapin0t/grothendieck-cern/README.md

 have an experience here that we can repeat at will to see what the consequences of this or that operation will be, so that we can then optimize our operation procedures.
 This is absolutely out of the question.
-This is a unique situation, with a complexity infinitely beyond our posibilities for analysis and detailed prediction.
+This is a unique situation, with a complexity infinitely beyond our possibilities for analysis and detailed prediction.

 All we can do, I'm convinced, is for each of us, in our own sphere of activity,